-a) To develop an understanding of a community.

-b) To develop an understanding of an agency set-up.

-c) To develop an understanding of the causes of human problems and their effect on individual, family and group functioning.

-d) To develop professional skills of working with people.
+- a) To develop an understanding of a community. - b) To develop an understanding of an agency set-up. - c) To develop an understanding of the causes of human problems and their effect on individual, family and group functioning. - d) To develop professional skills of working with people. - e) To develop skills in report writing and use of supervision.

-- Placement in NGO/Panchayat setting.

-- Conducting at least one Social Case Work.

-- Conducting at least one Social Group Work.

-- Organizing need-based community awareness / development programmes.
+- o Placement in NGO/Panchayat setting. - o Conducting at least one Social Case Work. - Conducting at least one Social Group Work. - Organizing need-based community awareness / development programmes.